Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Medicaid prescription drug benefits / State Pharmaceutical Assistance Programs

-Some states also operate State Pharmaceutical Assistance Programs (SPAPs), which provide assistance to Medicare Part D enrollees with low and moderate incomes.
-These programs can help pay for Part D premiums and copays, and may cover drugs that aren’t covered by Part D. SPAP enrollees also receive a once-yearly special enrollment period (SEP) to select or change Medicare Advantage and Part D plans.
+Some states also operate State Pharmaceutical Assistance Programs (SPAPs), which assist Medicare Part D enrollees with low and moderate incomes.
+These programs can help pay for Part D premiums and copays, and may cover drugs that aren’t covered by Part D. SPAP enrollees also receive a once-yearly special enrollment period (SEP) to select or change Medicare Advantage and Part D plans.27

 How do I apply for Medicaid benefits or an MSP in my state?